ClojureBridge/community-docs/docs/getting-started/helloworld.md

 - Advice to coaches

-    If this is the first Clojure code, please explain Clojure's syntax, parenthesis, function, argument.
+    If this is the first Clojure code, please explain Clojure's syntax; parenthesis, function, argument, etc.
-    Additionallu, explain the difference above (if necessary).
+    Additionally, explain the difference above (if necessary).
 For example, `prn` is for `reader`, while `println` is for human consumption. <br/><br/>

 #### Hello World by runnable program